Shymkent Kazakhstan Travel Guide

 Independence Park, Ordabasy Square, and Ken Baba Park represent modern statehood, historical unity, and natural beauty.

 Most museum exhibits are in Kazakh and Russian.
-Consider a local guide or translation app.
+Consider a local an expert guide or translation app.

 Mosaics, grand administrative buildings, residential blocks in older areas.